atakanaltok/awesome-useful-websites/README.md

 ## Media
 * http://radio.garden/ - Radio stations represented as green dots on Google Earth map and you can listen any of them by just one click
+* https://tastedive.com/ - Find mucis, books, movies, and many more

 ## Music
 * https://github.com/Sangwan5688/BlackHole
 * https://www.music-map.com/ - Find Similar Music
 * https://downloads.khinsider.com/ - Video and PC game soundtracks for download in a very otherwise difficult to get MP3 and lossless forms

 ### Spotify
 * https://www.chosic.com/spotify-playlist-analyzer/ - Discovering new music by analyzing your playlists